Aadhitya-12007/Smartlink-Advanced-IoT-Based-Smart-Device-Automation/README.md

 ### Step 1 - Configure the Arduino IoT Cloud
 1. Navigate to the [Arduino IoT Cloud](https://cloud.arduino.cc/).
-2. Create a new "Thing" and bind it to your ESP8266mod NodeMCU device.
+2. Create a new "Thing" and bind it to your ESP8266mod NodeMCU 1.0 (ESP-12E Module) device.
 3. Add four Cloud Variables: `L1`, `L2`, `L3`, and `L4` (Type: Boolean/CloudLight, Permission: Read & Write).
 4. Navigate to the "Dashboards" tab and create 4 switch widgets mapped to these variables.